La Salle University (Ozamiz): Turnover to the De La Salle Brothers

 On May 17, 1994, the Columban Sisters formally turned over the College to the De La Salle Brothers.
 Dr. Emma Villaseran served as the acting President until March 31, 1995, under Br.
 Benildo Feliciano FSC, who was Chairman of the Board of Trustees.
 On April 1, 1995, Dr. Villaseran, assumed the position as President.

-In 1995 the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) accredited the College and was designated by the Commission on Higher Education as a Center of Excellence for Teacher Education in Region X.
+In 1995, the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) accredited the College and was designated by the Commission on Higher Education as a Center of Excellence for Teacher Education in Region X.

 On September 14, 2006, upon the establishment of De La Salle Philippines, the College officially became a District school.
 Br.
-Jimmy Dalumpines FSC is La Salle University's current President.
+Rey Erezare Mejias FSC is La Salle University's current President.